Article: Meet the Maker: Sow Song

 What made you choose the name Sow Song?

-It took a lot of time and introspection for Tia to come to choose the name Sow Song for her newly fledged business.
+It took a lot of time and introspection for Tia to choose the name Sow Song for her newly fledged business.
 One of the most impactful relationships in her life so far has been her grandfather.
-Though he passed away when she was still young, the time they had together has left a lasting impression.
+Though he passed away when she was still young, the time they had together left a lasting impression.
 He was a wild and interesting banjo playing man who lived on a homestead in Metchosin.
 Visits to grandpa’s always included an element of music and he used to play this one song over and over, called Sow Song.
-Before he passed, he made a CD with a recording of it as well.
+Before he passed, he made a CD with a recording of it for the family.
 It was a silly tune that always stuck with Tia.
 Hence this tribute to her grandfather.
-Though Tia did made one changed and it’s pronounced like the sowing of seeds.

 Who is the team behind Sow Song?